How to Get to Miyajima Island (& What to Do While You’re There!)

 The island lies within Hiroshima Bay, which sits off the southeastern coast of Honshu, Japan’s largest island.

-The closest airports to Miyajima are Hiroshima Airport (HIJ) in Mihara and Iwakuni Kintaikyo Airport (IWK) in Iwakuni.
+The closest airports to Miyajima are Hiroshima Airport (HIJ) in Mihara and Iwakuni Kintaikyo Airport (IWK) in Iwakuni

 Meanwhile, the closest train station is Miyajimaguchi Station, which lies just across the water in Hatsukaichi.